uyuni-project/sumaform/README_ADVANCED.md

  * `client` module:
    * `auto_register`: automatically registers clients to the SUSE Manager Server.
 Set to `false` for manual registration
+   * `disable_firewall`: disables the firewall making all ports available to any host.
+Set to `false` to only have typical SUSE Manager ports open
  * `minion` module:
    * `auto_connect_to_master`: automatically connects to the Salt Master.
 Set to `false` to manually configure
+   * `disable_firewall`: disables the firewall making all ports available to any host.
+Set to `false` to only have typical SUSE Manager ports open
+ * `sshminion` module:
+   * `disable_firewall`: disables the firewall making all ports available to any host.
+Set to `false` to only have typical SUSE Manager ports open
+ * `host` module:
+   * `disable_firewall`: disables the firewall making all ports available to any host.
+Set to `false` to only have typical SUSE Manager ports open
  * `proxy` module:
    * `minion`: whether to configure this Proxy as a Salt minion.
 Set to `false` to have the Proxy set up as a traditional client
    * `auto_connect_to_master`: automatically connects to the Salt Master.
 Set to `false` to manually configure.
 Requires `minion` to be `true`